-While a difference in experimental values of a function defined on the semi-closed interval [0,1) as opposed to the closed interval [0,1] cannot be expected to be measurable, an important physical contribution of this result is that the assumptions of the individual repeatability and "non-repeatability" (of statistically repeatable quantum measurements) correspond to properties of a well-defined function and that the only way to ascribe an individual system a proper value registered by a statistically repeatable measurement is to postulate this.
+While a difference in experimental values of a function defined on the semiclosed interval [0, 1) as opposed to the closed interval [0, 1] cannot be expected to be measurable, an important physical contribution of this result is that the assumptions of the individual repeatability and "nonrepeatability" (of statistically repeatable quantum measurements) correspond to properties of a well-defined function and that the only way to ascribe an individual system a proper value registered by a statistically repeatable measurement is to postulate this.

-Thus it seems that quantum logic is first of all an a priori calculus which is surely weakly confirmable by quantum mechanics in the same way in which classical logic is confirmable by classical mechanics.
+Thus, it seems that quantum logic is first of all an a priori calculus which is surely weakly confirmable by quantum mechanics in the same way in which classical logic is confirmable by classical mechanics.
 Classical logic has a distributive lattice as its model which enables us to build up the phase space for classical logic, and quantum logic has an orthomodular lattice as its model which enables us to build up the Hilbert space for quantum mechanics.
-It may be that (like classical logic) quantum logic is strongly empirically confirmable as well, since quantum formalism is in agreement with both possibilities.
+It may be that (like classical logic) quantum logic is strongly empirically confirmable as well, since the quantum formalism is in agreement with both possibilities.
 However, such an additional feature of individual quantum measurements can hardly be proved by experiments conceivable today.

-Whether or not quantum logic can be considered an a priori axiomatic calculus underlying quantum mechanics has met with scepticism for yet other reasons.
-First, the objection has been raised that quantum logic does not satisfy many axioms and rules valid in classical logic some of which have traditionally been taken to be indispensable to a "proper" logic.
-[18] Such an objection has gradually been dropped since many quantum logics were actually axiomatized "in a manner completely analogous to classical propositional logic."
-[14] Secondly, a problem has been raised about the fact that quantum logics using different operations of implications can apparently not satisfy a common axiomatic system.[8,13,15,35] The latter objection was met in [29] where exactly such a system is formulated and named unified quantum logic.
-In Sec.
-3 we present a new and essentially simpler axiomatization of unified quantum logic.
+Whether or not quantum logic can be considered an a priori axiomatic calculus underlying quantum mechanics has met with skepticism for yet other reasons.
+First, the objection has been raised that quantum logic does not satisfy many axioms and rules valid in classical logic, some of which have traditionally been taken to be indispensable to a "proper" logic (Jammer, 1974).
+Such an objection has gradually been dropped since many quantum logics were actually axiomatized "in a manner completely analogous to classical propositional logic" (Hardegree, 1979).
+Second, a problem has been raised about the fact that quantum logics using different operations of implications can apparently not satisfy a common axiomatic system (Georgacarakos, 1980; Hardegree, 1975, 1981a; Zeman, 1978).
+The latter objection was met in Pavičić (1989), where exactly such a system is formulated and named unified quantum logic.
+In Section 3 we present a new and essentially simpler axiomatization of unified quantum logic.

-Finally, quantum logic lacks simple non-algebraic semantics which are apparently needed as a clue to certain important unresolved problems, e.g., as to whether quantum logic has a finite model property or whether it is decidable.[11]
-Several such semantics have been formulated (Kripkean semantics by Goldblatt [10] and Dalla Chiara [4], and probabilistic semantics by Bodiou [2], Morgan [24] and Pavičić [27]) but none of them have proved successful in solving these problems.
+Finally, quantum logic lacks simple nonalgebraic semantics which are apparently needed as a clue to certain important unresolved problems, e.g., as to whether quantum logic has a finite model property or whether it is decidable (Goldblatt, 1984).
+Several such semantics have been formulated [Kripkean semantics by Goldblatt (1974) and Dalla Chiara (1984), and probabilistic semantics by Bodiou (1957), Morgan (1983), and Pavičić (1987a)], but none of them has proved successful in solving these problems.
 Most probabilistic semantics show that a probability function needed to prove the completeness theorem for the semantics is not guaranteed existence so far as quantum logic proper is concerned.
-It seems, however, that by adding particular new axioms, thus obtaining a logic between orthomodualar logic and modular logic, we can assure the existence of such a function.[21,22] An analogous conclusion can be conjectured for the reflexive and symmetric Kripkean accessibility relation used by Goldblatt [11] to prove that there are no first-order conditions imposable on such a relation in order to give a proper semantics.
-In Sec.
-4 we, therefore, indicate a possibility of using another relation of accessibility and discuss some problems of Kripkean and probabilistic semantics
+It seems, however, that by adding particular new axioms, thus obtaining a logic between orthomodular logic and modular logic, we can assure the existence of such a function (Mayet, 1985, 1986).
+An analogous conclusion can be conjectured for the reflexive and symmetric Kripkean accessibility relation used by Goldblatt (1984) to prove that there are no first-order conditions imposable on such a relation in order to give a proper semantics.
+In Section 4 we therefore indicate a possibility of using another relation of accessibility and discuss some problems of Kripkean and probabilistic semantics.